Table of Contents

 Here are the main factors it includes:

-• Title and Registration Fees – Varies by state, often around $30-$150.
+- Title and registration fees are often included in the out-the-door price. – Varies by state, often around $30-$150.

-• Documentation Fees – Charged by the dealer to handle sale paperwork, around $200-$500.
+- Documentation Fees – Charged by the dealer to handle sale paperwork, around $200-$500.

-• Destination Charges – Shipping fee added by the manufacturer, usually $500-$1,500.
+- Destination Charges – Shipping fee added by the manufacturer, usually $500-$1,500.

-Tips for Using an Out-the-Door Price Calculator
+Tips for Using an out-the-door price calculator

 Shop Smarter